senseiphoneX/iota-starter-carsharing/README.md

 For more information, see [Configuring the Mobile Client Access client SDK for iOS](https://console.ng.bluemix.net/docs/services/mobileaccess/custom-auth-ios-swift-sdk.html).

-You also need to add and configure Mobile Client Access for custom authentication on the IoT for Automotive Starter Experience Carsharing app server.
-For more information, see [IoT for Automotive Starter app]( https://github.com/ibm-watson-iot/iota-starter-server).
+You also need to add and configure Mobile Client Access for custom authentication on the IoT for Automotive - Mobility Starter Application app server.
+For more information, see [IoT for Automotive - Mobility Starter Application server]( https://github.com/ibm-watson-iot/iota-starter-server).

 ## Reporting defects
-To report a defect in the Carsharing app, go to the  [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.
+To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.

 ## Privacy notice
-The IoT for Automotive Starter Experience Carsharing app on IBM Bluemix stores all of the driving history that is obtained while you use the mobile app.
+The IoT for Automotive - Mobility Starter Applicationapp on Bluemix stores all of the driving data that is obtained while you use the mobile app.

 ## Useful links